 A tasty, slightly grainy bread that is good for both toast and sandwiches makes my day.
 Today's winner?
-The oatmeal bread recipe from King Arthur Flour:
+The

 The sweet dark flavor of molasses and the heartiness of oatmeal tie the bread together.
 To start, you steep your oatmeal in water with molasses and a bit of butter, brown sugar and salt - note the steam rising from the bowl: